Linda Kushner

-Linda J. Kushner (born March 27, 1939) is an American former politician.
+Linda Jane Kushner (born March 27, 1939) is an American former politician.
 A Democrat, she was a member of the Rhode Island House of Representatives for the 4th district from 1983 to 1993.
 She unsuccessfully ran in the 1994 United States Senate election in Rhode Island, but lost to Republican John Chafee.

 Early life

 Kushner was born on March 27, 1939, to a Jewish family.
 Her parents were Selma C. Rosen, an art collector who worked closely with the Baltimore Museum of Art, and Israel Rosen.
 She had one brother, Richard.
 She attended Brandeis University in Boston, Massachusetts, where she received a Bachelor of Arts degree in 1960.
 The next year, she received a masters of education from Boston University.
 As a college student, she travelled to Baltimore, Maryland, to receive an illegal abortion.

 Political career

 A Democrat, Kushner was elected to the Rhode Island House of Representatives in 1983, as the representative for the 4th district.
 The following year, she introduced a bill that would have banned discrimination against gays and lesbians, although it failed to pass the legislature.
 She sponsored a gun control bill that would have banned "Saturday night specials" in 1989, when she was deputy majority leader.
 In 1993, she led a campaign to pass a bill in the state house that would have made abortion legal.
 It passed the lower chamber by a vote of 51–42 but failed to pass the state senate.